Non-Melanoma Skin Cancer: Staging and Treatment

 Most times, your provider will not need to know the staging of basal cell carcinoma.
 This is because these cancers are almost always cured before they can metastasize.

 The staging system is very complex.
-Below is a summary of the staging.
+Below is a summary of the stages.
 Talk to your provider about the stage of your cancer.

 Basal cell and squamous cell carcinoma of the skin (on the head or neck, but not on the eyelid)